In the guide

 w.
 Digital content compatibility (information regarding both hardware and other software)*.

 x.
-The existence of any 'alternative dispute resolution' schemes that you are subject to and how to access them (see 'Additional information required for online sellers' below for further information that online sellers must provide regarding alternative dispute resolution schemes)*.
+The existence of any 'alternative dispute resolution' schemes that you are subject to and how to access them (for more information on these schemes please see 'Alternative dispute resolution')*.

 [*If the means of distance communication that you are using limits the space or the time that is available to provide the information, these items may be provided in a different but appropriate way.
 For example, a TV shopping channel may decide to give the detailed information on its website, during the sales call, or through a combination of the two.]